 Avian Habitat Models

 The eelgrass beds, mudflats, tidal wetlands, and upland edges that make up estuary habitat in Puget Sound support a variety of shorebirds, waterfowl, songbirds and raptors.
 Indeed, the complexity of the system – and the ways that birds use different components of the estuary across tide cycles and seasons – can make managing estuary habitat in support of birds a challenge.
 To help fill this need we’ve created a set of models that assess landscape suitability for a group of estuary birds we’re calling “narrative” species, including Pacific Brant, Northern Pintail, Dunlin, Greater Yellowlegs, and Marsh Wren.
 Using data collected by Audubon chapters, tribes, NGOs, WDFW, and the public, these models help identify landscape features that drive species occurrence, which in turn helps us understand how past and future changes to estuary habitat will impact different species.
-Stay tuned for more information about our model results!
+Read our model results!

 Interested in getting outside and birding for science?
 Get involved in these community science opportunities in Puget Sound.